AI PharmCare

 • Children under 12 years old

-• Individuals with an allergy to aspirin, salicylates, or NSAIDs
+• Individuals with an allergy to aspirin or other salicylates

 • People with broken, irritated, or damaged skin at the application site

-• Pregnant or breastfeeding women should consult a doctor first
+• Pregnant or breastfeeding women should consult a doctor before use

 Common Side Effects